How Much Do Concrete Footings Cost in 2025?

 What is a concrete footer?

 A concrete footer is a relatively shallow column of concrete that sits below your foundation walls.
-Footers spread wider than the foundation so they can support a higher amount of weight in critical spots such as below walls.
-The exact dimensions for footers depend on the home, so larger structures need a larger footing.
+Footers spread wider than the foundation, so they can support a higher amount of weight in critical spots, such as below walls.
+The exact dimensions of footers depend on the home, so larger structures need a larger footing.

 How do you calculate concrete footing size?